ipwill/nodejs-auth-starter/README.md

-# Simple SPA with 2FA
+# nodejs-auth-starter

-A minimal single-page application (SPA) for user authentication with Two-Factor Authentication (2FA) built with Node.js, Express, and modern JavaScript.
+nodejs-auth-starter is a minimal single-page application (SPA) for user authentication with Two-Factor Authentication (2FA) built with Node.js, Express, and modern JavaScript.
 The app uses email-based 2FA for user registration and login, stores data in SQLite, and bundles client-side code with Webpack.
 MailHog is used for local email testing.

 ![login-ss.png](images/login-ss.png)
 *login-ss.png*